jhickmanit/onfido-okta-example/README.md

 Logout redirect URIs | http://localhost:3000/login
 Allowed grant types | Authorization Code

-> Note: CORS is automatically enabled for the granted login redirect URIs.
+> Note: CORS is automatically enabled for the granted login redirect URIs, but please verify this in Security > API > Trusted Origin.

 ### Create an Onfido API Token
 * Log into the Onfido Dashboard, select Developers tab from the side menu, select Tokens, and Generate API Token.